 Environmental estrogens can damage the sertoli cells.
 Sertoli cells are responsible for the production of sperm.
 Estrogens are now found in drinking water and food such as meat.
 I always suggest that people eat 'Hormone-Free' and organic meat as often as possible.
 Plastics also give off estrogens.
-Please don’t microwave plastic and try to avoid drinking from it – use glass containers instead.
-If you are drinking water from a plastic bottle, try to limit its exposure to the sun or heat.
-Balance your intake of water between bottled water and filtered tap water (or tap water that has been let sit on the counter for a few hours).
+Please don’t microwave food or beverages in plastic containers and try to avoid drinking plastic water bottles too.
+When possible, try to balance your intake of water between bottled water and filtered tap water (or tap water that has been let sit on the counter for a few hours).

 I hope this information helps!